XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-the-rippled-api.md

 Before you can run any commands against a `rippled` server, you must know which server you are connecting to.
 Most servers are configured not to accept API requests directly from the outside network.

 Alternatively, you can [run your own local copy of `rippled`](install-rippled.html).
-This is required if you want to access any of the [Admin Commands](#list-of-admin-commands).
+This is required if you want to access any of the [Admin Methods](admin-rippled-methods.html).
 In this case, you should use whatever IP and port you configured the server to bind.
 (For example, `127.0.0.1:54321`) Additionally, to access admin functionality, you must connect from a port/IP address marked as admin in the config file.

-The [example config file](https://github.com/ripple/rippled/blob/release/doc/rippled-example.cfg#L907-L930) listens for connections on the local loopback network (127.0.0.1), with JSON-RPC (HTTP) on port 5005 and WebSocket (WS) on port 6006, and treats all connected clients as admin.
+The [example config file](https://github.com/ripple/rippled/blob/718d217158c41b21b4947fe77f380ae468f6e33a/doc/rippled-example.cfg#L1028-L1056) listens for connections on the local loopback network (127.0.0.1), with JSON-RPC (HTTP) on port 5005 and WebSocket (WS) on port 6006, and treats all connected clients as admin.

 ## WebSocket API

-If you are looking to try out some methods on the XRP Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](ripple-api-tool.html).
+If you are looking to try out some methods on the XRP Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](websocket-api-tool.html).
 Later on, when you want to connect to your own `rippled` server, you can [build your own client in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) or [in Node.js](https://www.npmjs.com/package/ws).

 ### Request Formatting